Steve Blinkhorn

 Stephen F. Blinkhorn, CPsychol, FBPsS (born 1949) is a British occupational psychologist and psychometrician (based in Hertfordshire), who continues to contribute to psychology and psychometric testing.

 Blinkhorn is known for publishing a number of papers, many of which have taken the form of book reviews for Nature magazine, including: 'Willow, Titwillow, Titwillow' (a review of Herrnstein and Murray's The Bell Curve); 'What skulduggery?' (a review of Stephen Jay Gould's 'The Mismeasure of Man'); and 'A gender bender' (a critique on Paul Irwing and Richard Lynn's paper on sex and intelligence).
 Other papers have argued about the inappropriate use of the Rasch model, and the misuse of personality tests.

 Life and career

-After attending grammar school, Blinkhorn attended St Edmund Hall, Oxford.
+After attending grammar school, Blinkhorn went up to St Edmund Hall, Oxford.

 Academia

 From 1973 to 1987, he developed and ran one of the first postgraduate studies in Occupational Psychology (in Britain) at what was then Hatfield Polytechnic, now the University of Hertfordshire.
 During this time, he also spent a year as a visiting professor in the neurological laboratory at Stanford University, California (1981–1982).

 On his return from Stanford, Blinkhorn was approached by nferNelson (NFER's publishing arm) to design new ranges of tests for occupational selection.
 This led to the formation of the Psychometric Research Unit at Hatfield, which in turn was privatised by Dr. Blinkhorn in 1985.